Custom Claim

 -

-Handle Errors Gracefully: Use
+Handle Errors Gracefully (Script-Based): Use

-hook.setErrorto handle validation or execution errors. -
+hook.setErrorto handle validation or execution errors in IO Scripts. -

-Always Validate Input: Ensure that fields like
+Always Validate Input (Script-Based): Ensure that fields like

-lrObject.Identity.Emailexists before accessing them to avoid runtime errors. -
+lrObject.Identity.Emailexist before accessing them to avoid runtime errors. -

 Don't expose client secret: Always use the client secret in your backend server to avoid data breaches and security issues.